spencerlachance/cs4500p1/report/doc.md

 * `Object* get(size_t idx)` - Returns the object in the vector at the given index.

-## IntVector, BoolVector, FloatVector
+## IntVector
-Similar to the Vector class, but hold primitives instead of objects.
+Similar to the Vector class, but holds int primitives instead of objects.

 ## DataType